joshuafhiggins/website-dev/content/posts/spring-break-redesign/index.md

 lightgallery: true
 ---

 I made no posts for the rest of 2022 since the last redesign, and then I felt like redesigning the site again.
-TODO: Title
-TODO: Photos
+(AI generated image btw)

 <!--more-->